Fuck Up Some Commas

 "Fuck Up Some Commas" (edited version titled "Commas") is a song by American rapper Future.
-The song appeared on his acclaimed 2014 mixtape Monster and was later released as the first single from his third studio album DS2.
+The song appeared on his acclaimed 2014 mixtape Monster and was later released as the first single from his third studio album, DS2.

 Music video

 A music video for the song, directed by Motion Family, was released on March 27, 2015.
 The video features cameo appearances by Lil Boosie, Young Scooter, Metro Boomin, and Curtis Williams, alongside the track's producers DJ Spinz and Southside.
-Rap-Up defined the videoclip "showy", while Zach Frydenlud of Complex magazine called it "extravagant".
+Rap-Up called the video "showy", while Zach Frydenlud of Complex magazine called it "extravagant".

 Critical reception

-Rolling Stone ranked "Fuck Up Some Commas" at number 8 on its year-end list to find the 50 best songs of 2015.
+Rolling Stone ranked "Fuck Up Some Commas" at number 8 on its list of the 50 best songs of 2015.

 Remix

 The official remix was released featuring additional verses from Big Sean and Rick Ross.
 Rapper Lil Wayne released his own remix.
-Nasty C and A-Reece freestyled the song at Sway in The Morning.

 Chart performance

 The song peaked at number 55 on the US Billboard Hot 100 and spent a total of 20 weeks on the chart.
 On June 10, 2020, the song was certified triple platinum by the Recording Industry Association of America (RIAA) for sales of over three million units in the United States.